vmware-archive/sql-to-dbsp-compiler/README.md

 DBSP library (<https://github.com/vmware/database-stream-processor>),
 which is expected to be in a parallel directory.

-The testing programs use sqllogictest -- see the (section on testing)[#testing]
+The testing programs use sqllogictest -- see the [section on testing](#testing)

 Some tests use MySQL or Postgres.
-To run these tests you need to create a database named 'slt' and a user account in the database.
+To run these tests you need to create a database named `slt` and a user account in the database.
 In the `run-tests.sh` script you should replace the `-u user` with the user name you have created, and `-p password` with the user's password.